Do the Right Thing: Home media

 Do the Right Thing was released on VHS after its theatrical run, and on DVD by The Criterion Collection on February 20, 2001.
-It was released on Blu-ray on June 30, 2009, for the 20th anniversary.
-A special edition Blu-ray with a 4K restoration of the film was released by The Criterion Collection on July 23, 2019, for the film's 30th anniversary.
+It was released on Blu-ray by Universal Pictures on June 30, 2009, for its 20th anniversary.
+A special edition Blu-ray based on a 4K remaster of the film was released by Criterion on July 23, 2019, for the film's 30th anniversary.
+It was released on Ultra HD Blu-ray by Universal Pictures on February 2, 2021, based on the Criterion remaster.

 Soundtrack

 The film's score (composed and partially performed by jazz musician Bill Lee, father of Spike Lee) was released in early July 1989 while the soundtrack was released in late June 1989 on Columbia Records and Motown Records, respectively.
 The soundtrack was successful, reaching the number eleven spot on the Top R&B/Hip-Hop Albums chart, and peaking at sixty-eight on the Billboard 200.

 On the Hot R&B/Hip-Hop Singles & Tracks chart, the Perri track "Feel So Good" reached the fifty-first spot, while Public Enemy's "Fight the Power" reached number twenty, and Guy's "My Fantasy" went all the way to the top spot.
-"My Fantasy" also reached number six on the Hot Dance Music/Maxi-Singles Sales chart, and sixty-two on Billboard's Hot 100.
+"My Fantasy" also reached number six on the Hot Dance Music/Maxi-Singles Sales chart, and sixty-two on the Billboard Hot 100.
 "Fight the Power" also charted high on the Hot Dance Music chart, peaking at number three, and topped the Hot Rap Singles chart.

 Track listing

 In popular culture

 In 1990, the film was parodied in a sketch on In Living Color.
-Many television series have parodied the trash can scene, including The Critic, The Boondocks and Bob's Burgers.
+Many television series have parodied the trash can scene, including The Critic, The Boondocks, and Bob's Burgers.

-The scene where Buggin' Out confronts the White Celtics fan about scuffing his Air Jordans is parodied in the music video for the 2008 Nelly song "Stepped on My J'z".
+The scene where Buggin' Out confronts the white Celtics fan about scuffing his Air Jordans is parodied in the music video for the 2008 Nelly song "Stepped on My J'z".

 In 2016, Air Jordan released a special Radio Raheem sneaker.

 In 2014, the film's 25th anniversary, Barack and Michelle Obama praised the film, and said they went to see it together on their first date.
-This was later referenced in the 2016 film Southside with You where Barack discusses Mookie's motives with a White colleague after seeing the film.
+This was later referenced in the 2016 film Southside with You where Barack discusses Mookie's motives with a white colleague after seeing the film.

-The "love/hate" speech given by Radio Raheem is an ode to a similar monologue in the thriller film The Night of the Hunter.
+In the cartoon The Critic, Jay Sherman reviews a parody where Mookie throws a garbage can through the window, and Sal thanks him for finding his stolen garbage can.